Christian Mitchell: Child care

-Mitchell believes that state sponsored child care empowers single parents to provide for their families.
+Mitchell expressed his view that state sponsored child care empowers single parents to provide for their families.
 In 2015, in response to Governor Rauner's drastic reduction of Illinois' child care program, Mitchell became the chief sponsor of legislation to expand state-subsidized child care to 200% of the Federal Poverty Level.
 This legislation expands access to the program for thousands of working families, particularly single parents and is a bill that Mitchell has carried since he was sworn into the General Assembly.

 On November 17, 2015, Mitchell expressed his support for expanded child-care in an interview with Paul Lisnek, saying "I've got child care providers in my district who are shutting down.
 We've got businesses who are adjusting the way they do shifts because you've got so many single moms that are being crushed by the fact that they don't have child care anymore.
 So for us, voting for SB 570, which I was a chief co-sponsor, was insurance to say the governor can never do something like this again".

 In March 2017, Mitchell introduced HB 3595, a bill that would create tax credits to help working parents cover child care expenses.
 "I think [the bill] could really be useful in moving the middle-class, lower-middle class forward in terms of having more money for child care and better quality child care in the state," Mitchell said of the bill.

-Improved transparency in law enforcement and criminal justice reform
+Law enforcement and criminal justice reform

 Representative Mitchell co-sponsored the Police and Community Relations Improvement Act, which expands access to body cameras, requires additional training for police officers and incorporates a measure drafted by Rep. Mitchell requiring police departments to conduct an independent investigation of police involved deaths.

-Mitchell is an ardent supporter of criminal justice reform, recognizing the disproportionate effect current drug laws have on minority communities.
+Mitchell positioned himself as an ardent supporter of criminal justice reform, recognizing the disproportionate effect current drug laws have on minority communities.
 He co-sponsored HB 218, legislation to decriminalize marijuana by eliminating criminal penalties associated with the possession of 15 grams or less of marijuana.
 The Illinois Department of Corrections projected this bill would reduce Illinois' prison population by 115 inmates and save $29,335,700 over 10 years.
 Governor Rauner vetoed the bill in August 2015.